Mysthaps/LobotomyCorp/README.md

 ### **[Limbus Company](https://store.steampowered.com/app/1973530/Limbus_Company/)**

 All music used are listed in the ``music.txt`` file, found [here](https://github.com/Mysthaps/LobotomyCorp/blob/main/music.txt).
-Other credits can be found in the **Credits** tab in the mod's menu
+Other credits can be found in the **Credits** tab in the mod's menu.